 10. Create a side hustle with Amazon

-- Selling ebooks on Amazon Kindle Direct Publishing
+- Self-publish and start selling eBooks on Amazon Kindle Direct Publishing

 - Deliver with Amazon through Amazon Flex